 East Horsley Parish Council (‘EHPC’) comprises 9 councillors, all unpaid volunteers, who represent a parish with a population of around 4,500 people.

-EHPC employs a Parish Clerk, supported by a part-time Village Warden for local groundskeeping and small-scale maintenance, and a communications consultant who assists with the EHPC website and Parish Newsletter sent out quarterly to all residents.
+EHPC employs a Parish Clerk and Assistant Parish Clerk, supported by a part-time Village Warden for local groundskeeping and small-scale maintenance, and a communications consultant who assists with the EHPC website and Parish Newsletter sent out quarterly to all residents.

-Councillors are organised into three Committees for Planning, Finance and Personnel and nine Task Groups covering Events, Road Safety, Village Appearance, Countryside, Community Activities, Business Liaison, Communications, Railways and Climate Change.
+Councillors are organised into three Committees for Planning, Finance and Personnel and eight Task Groups covering Events, Road Safety, Village Appearance, Countryside, Community, Communications, Railways and Climate Change.

 The Parish Council owns two areas of publicly-accessible woodlands, The Forest and Great Ridings Wood, both acquired through public subscription, and also Wellington Meadow, which is owned and managed by the Parish Council as a wildflower reserve.
 All of these green spaces are supported with the help of local resident wardens and work parties of village volunteers.